github/site-policy/Policies/github-privacy-statement.md

   free-pro-team: '*'
 ---

-Effective date: November 16, 2020
+Effective date: December 19, 2020

 Thanks for entrusting GitHub Inc. (“GitHub”, “we”) with your source code, your projects, and your personal information.
 Holding on to your private information is a serious responsibility, and we want you to know how we're handling it.